jocelynmutso/documentation-test/src/markdown/000_basic_operations/008_testing.md

 ## Quick Summary

 * Forms can be live-tested at any time with the "Preview Mode" feature
-* Click Preview in the top right corner of the Composer window
+* Click "Preview" in the top right corner of the Composer window
 * Preview mode is not accessible if a form has errors

 ---